home-assistant/home-assistant.io/source/_posts/2020-02-28-community-highlights.markdown

 If you have been around a bit, you might have come across a screenshot of someone with an interactive floorplan in Home Assistant.
-[Ryan Connolly](https://twitter.com/rynam0) took that idea straight into the real world by 3D printing is floorplan, wired it, and hooked it up Home Assistant.
+[Ryan Connolly](https://twitter.com/rynam0) took that idea straight into the real world by 3D printing his floorplan, wired it, and hooked it up Home Assistant.

 Talking about taking things into another dimension...